Xtrah/IT2810-P3/README.md

 ### GraphQL

 For use of GraphQL on the client side we chose [Apollo client](https://www.apollographql.com/docs/react/why-apollo/).
 It's easy to get started as it's little setup.
 What's especially useful is the useQuery-hook they offer.
 It's intuitive sending in queries with variables, and the handling of errors and loading lets you use little code for a lot of functionality.
 It has great documentation and it's popular, making it easy to learn and use in smart ways.
-It also comes with cache, so queries after the initial query first check the cache, making the subsequent queries fast.
+It also comes with cache.
+Queries after the initial query will first check the cache (unless the cache is customized).
+This makes queries very fast.

 ### Chakra UI